Share This Guide

 Hosting in the cloud means you don’t have to worry about what happens if your technology fails.
 Everything is securely encrypted and kept safely in the cloud, protected by your provider.
 As your business grows, so do your documents, services, employees, passwords, etc. If anything were to go wrong, you still have uninterrupted access to what you need and you can restore your systems from online backups.

-Keywords to remember when talking about Hosted PBX
+Keywords to remember

 ADSL stands for Asymmetric Digital Subscriber Line and is a type of broadband connection used to connect to the internet.
 It transforms existing copper wire connections between the telephone exchange and telephone socket into a digital line which allows broadband access.